tomasbielskis/metafilterpostrecommender/README.md

 ## More Details in Plainer Lingo

 Stemming refers to a common language processing technique that clips the word endings.
 For example, it turns the words: "joke," "joker," "joked", "joking" into "jok."
-This is a convenient shortcut to make the machine think all these words have similar in meaning by turning them into the same token.
+This is a convenient shortcut to make the machine think all these words have similar meaning by turning them into the same token.

 Term frequency and inverse document frequency refers to a process of turning words and documents into numbers and vectors based on how frequently the words occur and how many documents contain a particular word.

 My vectorization also included groups of two words that frequently occur together, know as bigrams, as opposed to single words tokens, which are called unigrams.
 For example, New York, Bin Laden, music video.

-NMF and LDA are matrix calculations that enable one to compress the information content into a smaller set of abstract features.
+NMF and LDA are methodologies that enable one to compress information content into a smaller set of abstract features.
 For example, I limited my vocabulary (most common unigrams and bigrams) to 50,000 word tokens, and then used NMF and LDA to reduce that vocabulary down to 50 categories of words that commonly occur together.
 I ended up with categories that expressed theme of the topic such as technology, politics, music, art, or emotional tone such as excited, angry, sad, and other similar abstractions.

 Here are a few of these abstract features with the dominant words (the category labels are implicit, I arbitrarily added them for illustrative purposes only):